Need help?

 COMFORT

-1. How to calculate the ideal temperature of my air conditioning?
+1. How can I calculate the ideal temperature for my air conditioner?

 2. Can I convert my CRX refrigerator into a freezer?

 Yes, it is possible.
-You just need to remove the freezer compartment and then select the desired function on the panel.
-You can choose to have a larger capacity freezer in the entire available volume, or you can set the appliance to operate completely like a refrigerator.
+All you need to do is remove the freezer compartment and then select the desired function on the panel.
+You can choose to have a larger freezer capacity in the entire available volume, or configure the appliance to function completely as a refrigerator

 3. Do you have a refrigerator model with a pull-out door?
 Or are all models side opening with hinges?